ABOUT US

 OUR PROGRAMS

-Established in 1994, the Georgia Music Foundation has spent nearly three decades working with valued partners statewide to support programs that preserve the state’s music history, provide opportunities for students to participate in music education and promote Georgia’s music communities.
+Established in 1994, the Georgia Music Foundation has spent more than three decades working with valued partners statewide to provide opportunities for students to participate in music, support programs that preserve the state’s music history, and celebrate our musicians.

 GEORGIA MUSIC GRANT

-The Georgia Music Foundation has awarded nearly $1 million in annual Georgia Music Grants since 2015.
+The Georgia Music Foundation has awarded more than $1 million in annual Georgia Music Grants since 2015.
 The grants of $5,000 or less support music education, preservation and outreach programs at Georgia K-12 schools and non-profit organizations.
-Grants fund the purchase of instruments, instrument repair, instructional and technology resources, and programming.
+Grants fund the purchase of instruments, instrument repair, instructional, programming and technology resources, and more.
 Maximum grant amounts each year depend on the funding available.

 MACON MUSIC REVUE